eels/chic-modules/README.md

 By passing down your dynamic styles as a prop, `chic-modules` will automatically create a unique class and insert it into your document.
 Any updates to the component's prop value will then generate a new class attach itself to the component.

-`chic-modules` inserts all dynamic styles in a `style` element with the `data-chic` attribute.
-You can either control and add the element yourself, or `chic-modules` will create it for you automatically.
+`chic-modules` inserts all dynamic styles in a `style` element with the `data-chic` attribute within the document head.
+You can either control the placement and add the element yourself, or `chic-modules` will automatically create it for you.

 ```jsx
 import styles from './spacer.module.css';